hoelter/node-react-boilerplate/README.md

 # Node React Monorepo Boilerplate

 This is boilerplate to hit the ground running with a typescript monorepo that has a completely separated server/client with a react SPA, with typesafe communication done through TRPC.
 This is an alternative approach to the SSR and server coupling that is encouraged when using remix (react-router v7) or next.js.

 What this gives you:

-- Node express server and react SPA client communicating over [TRPC](https://trpc.io) with shared [zod](https://zod.dev) validation throughout.
+- Node fastify server and react SPA client communicating over [TRPC](https://trpc.io) with shared [valibot](https://valibot.dev) validation throughout.
 - Queuing and background jobs with [pg-boss](https://github.com/timgit/pg-boss).
 - Extremely simple cookie authentication with a protected route pattern in place.
 - [Postgres.js](https://github.com/porsager/postgres) for database communication.